 In a vacuum, n has the value 1.00000.
 The absolute index of refraction of a substance is the ratio of the speed of light in a vacuum to the speed of light in the substance.
 The relative index of refraction of a substance is calculated with reference to the speed of light in air.
 The absolute index of refraction of air is about 1.0003.
 In optics, n is assumed to be relative to air unless specified as absolute.

 The index of refraction increases with increasing temperature of the medium, but the rate of change varies from one medium to another, being approximately 150 times greater for plastic and aqueous than for glass.
 This makes plastic undesirable for precision optical devices.
 In the human eye, the problem is overcome by the maintenance of a steady temperature.

-In all media besides a vacuum, the index of refraction is different for each color (frequency), being larger at the blue end and ...
+In all media besides a vacuum, the index of refraction is different for each color (frequency), being larger ...